• Navigate with Confidence

 Burrows Island and Allan Island are strategically located to create a whirlpool counter current within the bay, so along the shore is a dependable northward current at all times.

 Hugging the shore in Burrows Bay will get you about 4 miles of free current to ride.
-Wouldn't it be great if all the channels and passages were this helpful, this back and forth tidal thing is nice, but doesn't always keep to my schedule.
+Wouldn't it be great if all the channels and passages were this helpful?
+This back-and-forth tidal thing is fun for a while, but it doesn't always keep to my schedule.

 Click below to see satellite view of Rosario Strait